Technology at MacDuffie

 The MacDuffie School is committed to creating a modern one-to-one learning environment.
 We aim for students to possess extensive practical experience using the technology skills required in today’s information-rich colleges, universities, and workplaces.

 MacDuffie requires all students to bring their laptops to school.
 Any laptop (Mac, Windows, or Chromebook) that can connect to a WiFi network and work with Google Workspace for Education (Chrome web browser, Gmail, Google Docs, Calendar, etc.) will qualify.
-An excellent economical choice is the Google Chromebook.
-These devices are mostly web-based but will work offline as well.
+An excellent economic choice is the Google Chromebook.
+These devices are primarily web-based but also function offline.
 There is no need to install software.
 They are fast, have a long battery life, and update automatically.
 Prices start around $200, but we highly recommend purchasing a laptop with reinforced hinges, a spillproof keyboard, and a durable case.

 Some possible laptop models include the following:

-Acer Swift 3: a solid budget laptop with AMD Ryzen processor and Windows 10 starting at $632.
+Acer Swift Go 14: a solid budget laptop with an Intel Core i5 processor and Windows 11 starting at $699.

-MacBook M2 Air: Starts at $899 with a student discount and features a fast processor and long battery life.
+MacBook Air M4: Starting at $899 with a student discount, this model features a fast processor and long battery life.
 This laptop should fit right in if you already have an iPhone and an Apple Watch.

 Tablets (including iPads, Kindles, Nooks, and Android) and smartphones are not permitted as primary academic devices.
 However, they make excellent complementary or secondary devices, especially for ebooks and translation.